When is The Tiger Who Came to Tea on Channel 4?

-Channel four have a festive deal with in retailer this Christmas, with an animated adaptation of the late Judith Kerr’s basic 1968 image e-book The Tiger Who Got here to Tea, that includes an all-star voice solid together with Benedict Cumberbatch, David Oyelowo and David Walliams.
+Channel four have a festive deal with in retailer this Christmas, with an animated adaptation of the late Judith Kerr’s traditional 1968 image ebook The Tiger Who Got here to Tea, that includes an all-star voice solid together with Benedict Cumberbatch, David Oyelowo and David Walliams.

-Right here’s all the things you might want to learn about The Tiger Who Got here to Tea…
+Right here’s every thing you’ll want to find out about The Tiger Who Got here to Tea…

 What time is The Tiger Who Got here to Tea on TV?